placeholder

 The charges made by your chosen provider and the investment decisions you make can have a significant bearing on how your ISA performs.

-Unless you are an experienced investor who is comfortable with the ups and downs of stock market investing it is best to seek guidance from a reputable financial adviser.
+Unless you are an experienced investor who is comfortable with the ups and downs of stock market investing it is generally best to seek guidance from a reputable financial adviser.

 What is a Lifetime ISA?